 “Federal regulators don’t care whether you provide good SARs [suspicious activity reports] to law enforcement, they don’t examine for it [and] they don’t ask law enforcement whether you are doing a good job,” Richards, now principal of RegTech Consulting in California, told ACAMS moneylaundering.com.
 “This act changes that.”

 The AML Act primarily builds on measures pitched by House lawmakers over the past year, especially the Corporate Transparency Act and COUNTER Act.
-A combined version of the bills cleared the House in October 2019 and were then folded into an earlier iteration of the NDAA that the House passed in July.
+A combined version of the bills cleared the House in October 2019 and was then folded into an earlier iteration of the NDAA that passed the House in July.